Loading...

 Problem (3): Suppose a police car is at rest and emits at $1200\,\rm Hz$.
 What frequency would a person hear if he were moving at $30\,\rm m/s$ (a) toward it or (b) away from it?

-Solution: This problem is exactly the opposite of the previous problem.
-Here, the siren (emitter) is at rest; while the person (receiver) is moving.
+Solution: This problem presents the opposite scenario from the previous one.
+Here, the siren (emitter) is at rest, while the person (receiver) is in motion.

-(a) Suppose the person is moving toward the siren from the left side, as shown in the figure below.
+(a) Suppose the person is moving toward the siren from the left, as depicted in the figure below.

 An observer is approaching to a siren at rest in the Doppler effect problem

-(b) Now, consider the case that the person is moving away from the siren at rest and is on the right side of it.
+(b) Now, let’s consider the case where the person is moving away from the siren (which is still at rest) and is positioned on the right side of it.

 An observer is receding a siren at rest in the Doppler effect problem